 10. The camp reserves the right to delay departures / hold our campers and staff safely indoors during severe inclement weather.

 11. Written permission from parents is required for a camper to be dropped off at home without adult supervision.
 Children must be at least ten years of age and parents must accept responsibility for making adequate provision for the child’s protection and care under the circumstances.

-17. Cancellation Policy: Your deposit and any payments made are refundable (less a service charge of $195 per child) upon written notice is received prior to May 1, 2019.
+17. Cancellation Policy: Your deposit and any payments made are refundable (less a service charge of $50) upon receipt of written notice is received prior to May 1, 2021.
 In the event of cancellation, we do not apply deposits or fees to siblings.

 18. Refund Policy: Individual days missed for any reason cannot be refunded.
 Similarly, missed days cannot be made up.
 Refunds are only possible in the case of illness of more than three consecutive camp days, subject to the conditions of our Medical Tuition Refund Insurance Policy below.
 No other refunds are possible.

 19. Optional Medical Tuition Refund Insurance Policy: Medical Tuition Refund Insurance is available at the time of enrolment for a premium of $10 per week.
 This insurance covers against the possibility that a camper must withdraw from camp due to illness or injury.
 If a camper is absent from camp for more than three consecutive camp days, the plan will provide a proportional refund of camp fees for those days in excess of the three days.
 Refund requests must be made in writing to the Camp Administration and must be accompanied by a written confirmation from the child’s Doctor.
 Refunds will be processed before the last business day of September.
 Refunds are no longer made after May 1, 2021 unless insurance has been purchased.
 If coverage is desired, please check the space provided on the Camper Application Form and add the correct premium to your deposit.